USASP Committees and Working Groups

 The IDEA committee will strive to help build and maintain an inclusive, diverse environment where differences of opinion, beliefs, and values are sought, listened to, respected, and valued.
 Through IDEA efforts, USASP is dedicated to expanding membership, participation, and leadership that reflect our broad membership.
 The USASP IDEA committee will be responsible for identifying ways to build and maintain an inclusive organization where differences of opinion, beliefs, and values are sought, listened to, respected, and valued.
 It will also be responsible for providing resources, consultation, and feedback to USASP committees, volunteers and members in order to support their efforts toward building and maintaining an inclusive, welcoming environment within the organization.
 Lastly, it will be responsible for assisting in the development and implementation of IDEA events and initiatives at USASP Scientific Meetings to build a more diverse and inclusive meeting.

-Co-Chairs: Edgar Alfonso Romero-Sandoval & Steven Kinsey
+Chair: Edgar Alfonso Romero-Sandoval & Co-Chair: Alejandro Almarza

 The primary charge of this committee is to increase USASP membership through the recruitment of new members and retention of existing members.
 It will be responsible for developing policies and procedures regarding the membership application process.
 Their first charge will be to refine the DRAFT charter (LINK HERE) for future board approval.